 Certain games are incredibly therapeutic for your dog.
 Dogs are predators, and instinctively they want to chase, catch, and chew.
 Playing games that allow the dog these outlets is beneficial since they are a blast for the dog, but they lower the chances of him getting his fill by chasing cars or bikes or shredding your personal belongings.
 You are providing your dog with a positive outlet.

-There are games you will play with your pup that are fun; they also help teach the puppy a particular behavior.
-Games can also serve as a reward for behavior.
+Games can also serve as reinforcement for behavior.
 Hide and Go Seek is an excellent example of this.
-We can hide ourselves or treats or toys, and then we can combine this with calling the pup to come.
-Each time they come to us, they must search for you, some treats, or their favorite toy (see Recall in Junior Obedience).
-We have strengthened our puppy’s recall by playing a game, the puppy has had the opportunity to exercise his hunting skills, experiences the reward of it, and we had fun.
+We can hide treats or a toy.
+Next, call your pup to come.
+Each time they come to us they get to search for treats, or their favorite toy (see Recall in Junior Obedience).
+This strengthens our puppy’s recall and gives him the opportunity to exercise his sniffing skills.

-The more your dog learns, the easier they are to teach, and the quicker they learn new things.
+The more you teach your dog, the easier they learn new things.

 A great technique to use is to release the puppy from whatever you are teaching with the opportunity to play a game.
 Releasing (see Release in Life Skills) with a game translates to something like this: puppy is in a ‘down,’ you give him a release cue, and as he gets up, you throw the ball to start a game of retrieve.
 Doing this accomplishes the obvious thing – it’s fun!
 More importantly, it makes your training so much more powerful!
 What starts to happen in the little doggie mind is that it is unclear where the game begins and where it ends.
 Doing this helps increase the puppy’s focus and attention.
 He never knows when you may WOW him with his favorite sport.
 He ends up spending a lot of time concentrating on you, and this is a good thing.